 The National Highway Traffic Safety Administration (NHTSA) reports that between 2007 to 2016, 1,282 people of all ages were killed in school-transportation-related crashes—an average of 128 fatalities per year.

 If you’re often behind the wheel at the same time school buses are making the rounds – typically between 7 a.m. and 8 a.m. and 3 p.m and 4 p.m. – it’s vital to know how to share the road safely.

 Learn the rules of the road

-Here’s another thing drivers can count on no matter where they are: Passing a school bus that is stopped and has its lights flashing is illegal in all 50 states.
+Here’s another thing drivers can count on no matter where they are: Passing a school bus with its red lights flashing and stop-arm extended, that is stopped to load or unload students, is illegal.
 A motorist who does this is likely to be in some pretty serious trouble.
-In New Jersey, for example, a driver who passes a stopped school bus can wind up with as many as five points on his driver’s license, five points on his car insurance policy, a fine of at least $100 and maybe even jail time.
+In New Jersey, for example, a driver who passes a stopped school bus can wind up with as many as five points on his or her driver’s license, five points on their car insurance policy, a fine of at least $100 and maybe even jail time.

 But when it comes to specifics like how far away from a school bus you need to stop or if you need to stop when approaching a school bus if there's a median between your car and the bus, the rules vary.
 The National Association of State Directors of Pupil Transportation Services sums up the differences between the state laws here.
 But because laws are always subject to change, the organization advises checking with your state Department of Motor Vehicles to make sure you know the current rules about stopping for a school bus.